 The space, dubbed Mansion House Square, was intended to be used by the mayor to hold public events, as well as for music festivals, concerts, flower markets, and exhibitions of all kinds.
 To simplify the traffic flow in that small pocket of London, the design planned to uncover the more sensible Roman-era grid of roadways that had been supplanted by chaotic medieval laneways in later centuries.
 The square also included an underground shopping center.

 When Rohe came up with all this in the ’60s (he died in 1969 while still putting the finishing touches on the design), it was a friendlier time for such ideas.
 Unfortunately, it took so long for the project to come to fruition, the powers that be had a change of heart.
 In 1984, Prince Charles referred disparagingly to Rohe’s office building design as a “giant glass stump.”
 What’s more, the sometimes-violent riots and protests of the 1980s that filled public spaces like Trafalgar Square made policymakers hesitant to give large crowds more space in which to demonstrate.

-The modernist design for Mansion House Square was finally quashed in 1985, and the developer commissioned another (postmodern) architect, Jim Stirling to design a building to fill the space instead.
-The result was No. 1 Poultry, opened in 1996 and stands on the square today.
-Prince Charles said looked alike “a 1930s wireless set.”
+The modernist design for Mansion House Square was finally quashed in 1985, and the developer commissioned another (postmodern) architect, Jim Stirling, to design a building to fill the space instead.
+The result was No. 1 Poultry, which opened in 1996 and stands on the square today.
+Prince Charles said it looked like “a 1930s wireless set.”

 London Science Weekend: Medicine and Science in the Press

 Join New York Times Journeys and Atlas Obscura for three days of scientific learning, special access and exploration in London.
 Accompanied by Times journalists and scientific experts, meet people contributing to the history of medicine and scientific journalism.
 This two-track program includes panels, exclusive visits and access to some of the best scientific minds available to concentrate on science reporting or medical history.